LibreCAD/docs/getstart/configure.rst

     :scale: 50
     :alt: LibreCAD Application Window - Paths

-The "Path" tab allows user to specify the directory paths to additional resources; language ("Translations") and user created or installed Hatch Patterns, Fonts, Parts libraries and Templates and a "Variable file".
+The **Path** tab allows user to specify the directory paths to additional resources; language ("Translations") and user created or installed Hatch Patterns, Fonts, Parts libraries and Templates and a "Variable file".
 These paths do not override the defaults paths, but are appended so the default resources are still available.
 It is recommended that user defined resource be placed in a user directory (e.g. home directory on Linux: ~/LibreCAD/Translations, etc.)

-    - Translations: Language files for the GUI and / or command languages.
+    **Translations**: Language files for the GUI and / or command languages.
-    - Hatch Patterns, Fonts, Parts Libraries: user created or obtained from other sources such as the Parts Library wiki
-    - Template: load the user-defined template drawing when starting the application
-    - Variable File: load a user-defined variable file when starting the application (see the :ref:`Command Line <commandline>` guide for details on using commands / variables files.)
+    **Hatch Patterns, Fonts, Parts Libraries**: user created or obtained from other sources such as the Parts Library wiki **Template**: load the user-defined template drawing when starting the application **Variable File**: load a user-defined variable file when starting the application (see the :ref:`Command Line <commandline>` guide for details on using commands / variables files.)

 Defaults